 It was in late December 1942, his family learned that he was a Prisoner of War in a message from the War Department.

 “MR WILLIE S HEARD SR: REPORT JUST RECEIVED THROUGH INTERNATIONAL RED CROSS STATES THAT YOUR SON FIRST LIEUTENANT WILLIE S HEARD IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=

 ULIO THE ADJUTANT GENERAL=”

 In April 1943, the POWs working conditions varied.
-Those working the rice fields received the worst treatment.
+Those working in the rice fields received the worst treatment.
 They were beaten for not meeting quotas, misunderstandings between the POWs and guards, and a translator who could not be trusted to tell the truth.